Women's Psychiatry and Well-Being

 Women's Psychiatry And Well-Being

-Assessment and management of psychiatric disorders or emotional suffering in women 18 year and older during:
+Assessment and treatment of psychiatric disorders in women ≥ 18 years of age during:

 • Phases of the menstrual cycle